payloadcms/payload/examples/draft-preview/next-pages/README.md

-# Payload Preview Example Front-End
+# Payload Draft Preview Example Front-End

 This is a [Next.js](https://nextjs.org) app using the [Pages Router](https://nextjs.org/docs/pages).
-It was made explicitly for Payload's [Preview Example](https://github.com/payloadcms/payload/tree/master/examples/preview/cms).
+It was made explicitly for Payload's [Draft Preview Example](https://github.com/payloadcms/payload/tree/master/examples/draft-preview/payload).

 > This example uses the Pages Router, the legacy API of Next.js.
-If your app is using the latest [App Router](https://nextjs.org/docs/app), check out the official [App Router Example](https://github.com/payloadcms/payload/tree/master/examples/preview/next-app).
+If your app is using the latest [App Router](https://nextjs.org/docs/app), check out the official [App Router Example](https://github.com/payloadcms/payload/tree/master/examples/draft-preview/next-app).

 ## Getting Started